-Application and initial license fee for persons holding a valid Letter of Qualification issued by a Member State of the Interstate Medical Licensure Compact......\$325.00 application at next board meeting, and initial license (if granted)]\$165.00 Paper form license application processing fee\$50.00 Annual renewal of license (including administrative license)\$155.00 Paper form renewal application-processing fee\$25.00 License renewal grace period surcharge: Reactivation of license [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), and license (if granted) through-June 30th]\$250.00 Reinstatement of license [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), and license (if reinstatement is granted)] [Costs may also be imposed in addition to the reinstatement fee.]\$300.00 Inactive license, conversion to (one-time fee)\$50.00 Inactive license renewalNo charge First-year residency training license ("T-1" license)\$25.00 Second-year residency training license ("T-2" license)\$50.00 Residency training license ("T-2" license) renewal\$50.00 Volunteer license Verification of license\$15.00 Wyoming hospital privileging verification of license (Requires submission of a spreadsheet listing all physicians and/or physician assistants for whom verifications are requested.
+Application and initial license fee for persons holding a valid Letter of Qualification issued by a Member State of the Interstate Medical Licensure Compact......\$325.00 unrestricted physician licensure (pursuant to Ch.
+1, Sec.
+7(d)(i)(D) of these Rules) and initial license fee [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), temporary license (if granted) pending completion and review of licensure application at next board meeting, and initial license (if granted)]\$165.00 Paper form license application processing fee\$50.00 Annual renewal of license (including administrative license)\$155.00 Paper form renewal application-processing fee\$25.00 License renewal grace period surcharge: Reactivation of license [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), and license (if granted) through-June 30th]\$250.00 Reinstatement of license [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), and license (if reinstatement is granted)] [Costs may also be imposed in addition to the reinstatement fee.]
+Inactive license, conversion to (one-time fee) Inactive license renewal First-year residency training license ("T-1" license) Second-year residency training license ("T-2" license) Residency training license ("T-2" license) renewal Volunteer license Verification of license\$15.00 Wyoming hospital privileging verification of license (Requires submission of a spreadsheet listing all physicians and/or physician assistants for whom verifications are requested.
 Response will be provided on the spreadsheet verifying licensee name, license number, license expiration date, whether the licensee has been disciplined, and whether there are any restrictions on the license.)
-Replacement of lost license - pocket size (No charge if the licensee uses the Board's on- line system to print the replacement license.)\$25.00 License - wall size\$50.00 (e) The Board hereby incorporates by reference the following uniform rules:
+Replacement of lost license - pocket size (No charge if the licensee uses the Board's online system to print the replacement license.)\$25.00 License - wall size\$50.00